 Summer is the perfect time to leave the beaten path around the neighborhood park and explore some of the more unique playgrounds in the Twin Cities.
 We’ve been trekking to all corners of the metro to find and share new places to climb, slide, splash, swim and entertain your little bundles of energy this summer.
-Here’s our list of the 10 Best:
+And we found tons to do!
+Here’s our list of the 10 Best Playgrounds:

 Round Lake Park | Eden Prairie

 Our kids have enjoyed being able to run freely between the marine-themed splash fountains and the treehouse-ish play structure adjacent at the Round Lake Play Area.
 The playground also features quite the unique merry-go-round.
 Makes us sick just to look at it, but it probably won’t faze your older kids.
-Those older kids also might find it fun to rent youth kayaks ($5/hr), stand-up paddleboards ($8/hr) or bike ride the one-mile path around the lake.
-Nearby is plenty of shaded picnic space, a sandy beach and the new Round Lake Skate Plaza.
+Those older kids also might find it fun to rent a youth kayak ($5/hr), stand-up paddleboards ($8/hr) or bike ride the one-mile path around the lake.
+Nearby is plenty of shaded picnic space, a sandy beach and the new Round Lake Skate Plaza Skate Park.

 Hyland Play Area | Hyland Lake Park Reserve, Bloomington

 The “Chutes & Ladders” playground is the well-known and well-deserved nickname of the huge Hyland Lake Park Reserve playground.
 There are myriad climbing and sliding opportunities for all ages here plus sand and a small spray zone.
 Just be prepared for crowds when school gets out and a challenge when it comes to locating your kiddos!
 Make a day of it just down the road at the Richardson Nature Center and Bush Lake Beach.

 Hyland Play Area Closes for the Winter Months.
 Check here for Open/Closed Parks within the Three Rivers System.